-A group of British birders guided by Mohamed Lamine Samlali from A.N.I. observed a minimum of 28 Sudan Golden Sparrows on 2 February.
+A group of British birders guided by Mohamed Lamine Samlali observed a minimum of 28 Sudan Golden Sparrows on 2 February.
 There could have been more because some birds were on the fence by the drinking spot, while others were on the other side of settlement.
 The British birders were Tim Jones, Oliver Metcalf, Jonnie Fisk and Stephen Menzie.

 At least 31 Sudan Golden Sparrows (photos 2-5) were counted on 6 February by a group of Belgian birders who were also guided by M. L. Samlali.
 The Belgian birding team included Joachim Bertrands, Pieter-Jan D’Hondt, Robrecht Debbaut, Simon Vyncke and Sander Bruylants.